frg/blockchain-app/README.md

 ## To do

+* ~~Add currency functionality to API~~
+* Add currency selector to UI
+* Add the ability to subscribe to wallet changes
 * Explore PocketBase transactions for search audit
 * Create E2E tests
-* Cover more with Unit Tests
+* Cover more code with Unit Tests
 * Add authentication to app & api
-* Add the ability to subscribe to wallet changes
 * Gracefully handle more error scenarios
 * Create a better UI/UX experience